RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Certificate suspension for CA certificates is not allowed by this policy.
 However, the use of certificate suspension for end entity certificates is allowed.

+For CAs operating under this policy, the FPKIPA shall be notified at least two weeks prior to the revocation of a CA certificate, whenever possible.
+For emergency revocation, CAs shall follow the notification procedures in Section 5.7.

 ### Circumstances for Revocation